Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Introduction

 \begin{namedthm*}{Theorem B} (= Thm \ref{thm:hyperbolicspace}).
 Let $M$ be a $\delta$-hyperbolic graph of bounded degree.
 Then there exists an order $T$ and a constant $C$ such that for all $k\ge 1$

 \end{namedthm*}

-It is essential that constant $C$ depends on $M$.
+It is essential that the constant $C$ depends on $M$.
 In contrast with trees, this constant does not need to be bounded by $2$ and it can be arbitrarily large.
-In particular, for subsets of $\H^d$ this constant depends on the dimension $d$ and the constants of uniform discreteness; if we fix $\varepsilon$ and consider $(\varepsilon, \varepsilon)$-nets, then this constant tends to infinity as dimension $d$ of $\mathbb{H}^d$ tends to infinity.
+In particular, for subsets of $\H^d$ this constant depends on the dimension $d$ and the constants of uniform discreteness; if we fix $\varepsilon$ and consider $(\varepsilon, \varepsilon)$-nets, then this constant tends to infinity as the dimension $d$ of $\mathbb{H}^d$ tends to infinity.
 In contrast with trees where the statement is true for any metric tree, it is essential in general to assume that the degree of the graph $M$ is bounded.

-It is not difficult to see that some not hyperbolic metric spaces also have bounded order ratio function; a particular family that arises from gluing together trees or hyperbolic spaces is studied in Subsection \ref{Subsection:nothyperbolic}.
-So far we do not know whether a finitely generated not hyperbolic group can have bounded $\OR(k)$; for more related questions see the discussion at the end of the latter section.
+It is not difficult to see that some non-hyperbolic metric spaces also have bounded order ratio function; a particular family that arises from gluing together trees or hyperbolic spaces is studied in Subsection \ref{Subsection:nothyperbolic}.
+So far we do not know whether a finitely generated non-hyperbolic group can have bounded $\OR(k)$; for more related questions see the discussion at the end of Subsection \ref{Subsection:nothyperbolic}.

 We continue our study of the order ratio function and the order breakpoint in our subsequent paper \cite{ErschlerMitrofanov2}, where we show their relation with Assouad-Nagata dimension.